openshift/enhancements/enhancements/network-observability.md

 used to store NetFlows.
 It will be installed in its own namespace with the intention that if another component wants to use Loki, it should create its own instance.

-***Side note:***<br>
-This is a move away from Elasticsearch due to licensing restrictions.
-Open Distro for Elasticsearch was considered, but Loki was favored due to other components that plan to ultimately use Loki.

 ### Visualization